laurarokkjaer/Visual_portfolio_assignment_1/README.md

 The goal of this assignment was to demonstrate a good understanding of how to use simple image processing techniques to extract valuable information from image data.
 The results is to have a simple tool for performing image search on a dataset of images, finding which images are most similar to one another along with a plot visualising those images.

 #### Data source
-The data used in this assignment was the in class flowers-folder from UCloud (shared-drive/CDS-VIS/flowers)
+The data used in this assignment was the in class flowers-folder from UCloud (shared-drive/CDS-VIS/flowers).
+Link to flowers dataset: https://www.robots.ox.ac.uk/~vgg/data/flowers/102/.

 ## Methods